bendisposto/ltsmin-tacas2015/README.md

 Installing LTSmin
 --
 For installing LTSmin we have the script `install.sh`.
-For some reasons the can be problems with linking LTSmin, Scoop and the GHC libraries on certain platforms (problems are known to occur in Arch Linux and Ubuntu 14.04).
-In that case `install-without-scoop.sh` can be used, however, the Mapa language will then not be available.

-Both scripts install LTSmin in your current working directory and expect mCRL2 to be installed there as well.
+This installs LTSmin in your current working directory and expects mCRL2 to be installed there as well.

 Case studies